zerolinux5/StitchFusion/README.md

 - [x] I have updated the reproducible files and made additional versions of StitchFusion available at **stitchfusion_with_tips_you_can_copy.py**.
 You can simply copy these files and run the experiments.
 To use any of these versions, just copy the path of the .pth file into the EVAL/MODEL_PATH field in your chosen config.yaml file.
 - [x] I have release the reproducible files for DELIVER dataset, **However, during replication, I observed that the results differed slightly from the reported values, with variations of around a few tenths—some higher, some lower.
 Nevertheless, these differences do not affect the overall performance comparison of our model.**.
 - [x] **stitchfusion_with_tips_you_can_copy.py** is all you need to reproduce the results.
 - [x] **Recently, some researchers have reported that they are unable to reproduce the.pth files.
 Please refer to the issue (closed) to organize the code.**

+## 🎉 Our Paper Accepted as *Oral Presentation* at ACMMM 2025 🎉​
+We are delighted to announce that our paper has been officially accepted by the **ACM International Conference on Multimedia (ACMMM 2025)** and selected for **Oral Presentation**!​
+Highlights of Review Results​
+Acceptance Type: Oral Presentation​
+Average Review Score: 6.5/10​
+Confidence Score: 4/5

-## 🚀 Updates
+## 🚀 Updates​
 - [x] 2024/7/27: init repository.
 - [x] 2024/7/27: release the code for StitchFusion.
 - [x] 2024/8/02: upload the paper for StitchFusion.
 - [x] 2024/11/6：upload some checkpoint file for StitchFuion.
 - [x] 2024/11/12: release the reproducible files for DELIVER dataset.

+The full paper and related materials will be updated before the conference.
+Stay tuned!

+## 🚩 TO DO​
+- [x] Release the updated model code that incorporates experiments with Swin and MiT.​
+- [x] Upload the training weights corresponding to the updated model.​
+- [x] Ensure the documentation related to the model implementation and training process is complete and synchronized with the code release.

+## 💬 Introduction

+Multimodal semantic segmentation shows significant potential for enhancing segmentation accuracy in complex scenes.
+However, current methods often incorporate specialized feature fusion modules tailored to specific modalities, thereby restricting input flexibility and increasing the number of training parameters.
+To address these challenges, we propose StitchFusion, a straightforward yet effective modal fusion framework that integrates large-scale pre-trained models directly as encoders and feature fusers.
+This approach facilitates comprehensive multi-modal and multi-scale feature fusion, accommodating any visual modal inputs.
+Specifically, Our framework achieves modal integration during encoding by sharing multi-modal visual information.
+To enhance information exchange across modalities, we introduce a multi-directional adapter module (MultiAdapter) to enable cross-modal information transfer during encoding.
+By leveraging MultiAdapter to propagate multi-scale information across pre-trained encoders during the encoding process, StitchFusion achieves multi-modal visual information integration during encoding.
+Extensive comparative experiments demonstrate that our model achieves state-of-the-art performance on four multi-modal segmentation datasets with minimal additional parameters.
+Furthermore, the experimental integration of MultiAdapter with existing Feature Fusion Modules (FFMs) highlights their complementary nature.

 ## 🔍 StitchFusion model

 <div align="center">